Can I Get Cookies from the Responses?

 From JSON using Python

-feature, you can use BeautifulSoup to parse the HTML and extract data.
+When dealing with HTML output without theautoparse feature, you can use BeautifulSoup to parse the HTML and extract data.
 We’ll use the example of an eCommerce site from Scraping Course.
-Create a dictionary for each product with essential details, then use Pandas to convert this list of dictionaries into a DataFrame and save it as a CSV file.Here’s how to do it:scraper.py
+Create a dictionary for each product with essential details, then use Pandas to convert this list of dictionaries into a DataFrame and save it as a CSV file.Here’s how to do it:From JSON using JavaScript

-you can use the cheerio library to parse the HTML and extract relevant information.
+For extracting data from HTML withoutautoparse you can use the cheerio library to parse the HTML and extract relevant information.
 We’ll use the Scraping Course eCommerce example for this task:As with the Python example, we will use AutoScout24 to extract data from HTML without the autoparse feature.
 For that, we will get the plain result and load it into cheerio.
 It will allow us to query elements as we would in the browser or with jQuery.
 We will return an object with essential data for each car entry in the list.
-Parse that list into CSV using json2csv
+Parse that list into CSV using json2csv, and no flatten is needed this time.
+And lastly, store the result.
+These last two steps are similar to the autoparse case.Extract Data from Lists, Tables, and Grids

 Extract Data from Lists, Tables, and Grids